-Not-for-profit applicants must be prequalified on the due date for this application submission.
+• Not-for-profit applicants must be prequalified on the due date for this application submission.
 Be sure to maintain prequalification status between funding opportunities.
 Three of a not-for-profit's essential financial documents - the IRS990, Financial Statement and Charities Bureau filing - expire on an annual basis.
 If these documents are allowed to expire, the not-for-profit's prequalification status expires as well, and it will not be eligible for State grant funding until its documentation is updated and approved, and prequalified status is reinstated.

 - Only individuals with the roles "Grantee Contract Signatory" or "Grantee System Administrator" can submit an application. - Prior to submission, the system will automatically initiate a global error checking process to protect against incomplete applications.
 An applicant may need to attend to certain parts of the application prior to being able to submit the application successfully.
 Be sure to allow time after pressing the submit button to clean up any global errors that may arise.
-You can also run the global error check at any time in the application process. (see p.66 of the Grantee User Guide). - Grantees should use numbers, letters and underscores when naming their uploaded files.
+You can also run the global error check at any time in the application process. (see p.68 of the Grants Gateway: Vendor User Guide). - Grantees should use numbers, letters and underscores when naming their uploaded files.
 There cannot be any special characters in the uploaded file name.
-Also be aware of the restriction on file size (10 MB) when uploading documents.
+Also, be aware of the restriction on file size (10 MB) when uploading documents.
+Grantees should ensure that any attachments uploaded with their application are not "protected" or "pass-worded" documents.

-The following table provides a snapshot of which roles are allowed to Initiate, Complete, and Submit the Grant Application(s) in the Grants Gateway.
+The following table will provide a snapshot of which roles are allowed to Initiate, Complete, and Submit the Grant Application(s) in the Grants Gateway.

 Role Create and Maintain User Roles Initiate Application Complete Application Submit Application Only View the Application

 Delegated Admin X

-Grantee Х X
+Grantee X X

-Grantee Contract Signatory Х X X
+Grantee Contract X X X

+Signatory

-Grantee Payment Signatory X X
+Grantee Payment X X

+Signatory

-Grantee System Administrator Х Х X
+Grantee System X X X

+Administrator

-Grantee View Only Х
+Grantee View Only X